Landlord Guide: Renting To Students

 Pros of renting to students

-- Third-party payment – Oftentimes students have their families pay rent or assist them with rental payments; thereby, ensuring that you will receive your payments on time.
+• Third-party payment – Often, students have their families pay rent or assist them with rental payments; thereby, ensuring that you will receive your payments on time.

-- Low maintenance – Since it’s more likely for students to be first-time renters, they tend to be more low-maintenance compared to other tenants.
+• Low maintenance – Since it’s more likely for students to be first-time renters, they tend to be much more low maintenance than other tenants.

 Cons of renting to students